stfc/terraform-openstack/README.md

 rke --version # Check that RKE is working
 ```

-## 3. Access to the STFC cloud via an openstack account, with setup environment variables on the terminal of choice.
+### Set up Access to the STFC cloud

 Copy your `PROJECT.rc` file onto the VM, then run `source [PROJECT.rc]` and enter your fedID password.

+### Install conda

-## 4. Install conda (recommend mambaforge) for managing the k8s repo or install python-kubernetes, ansible, and all of the kubernetes management software (kubernetes-client, kuberentes-server, etc) into your system/distro.
+Conda is needed for managing the k8s repo or install python-kubernetes, ansible, and all of the kubernetes management software (kubernetes-client, kuberentes-server, etc) into your system/distro.

 ```shell
 wget https://repo.anaconda.com/archive/Anaconda3-2022.10-Linux-x86_64.sh